rdalen/Boxify/README.md

 ### 🔌 Interface Cut-outs

-Generate enclosure cut-outs based on the available PCB/interface geometry.
+Define your own required enclosure cut-outs based on the available PCB/interface geometry.
+The PCB definition remains unchanged.

-### 🏷️ Configurable Labels
+### 🏷️ Text Labels

-Add enclosure-specific labels without modifying the PCB definition.
+Define your own enclosure-specific labels, independently of the PCB definition.

 ---